Chiara Green: Domestic career

 In August 2021, Green was added to the Southern Vipers squad, and made her debut for the side in a Charlotte Edwards Cup match against South East Stars, taking 1/25 from 3 overs.
 In 2022, she played eight matches for Sussex in the Women's Twenty20 Cup, taking four wickets.
+She was Sussex's leading wicket-taker in the 2023 Women's Twenty20 Cup, with 9 wickets at an average of 8.66.